physionetchallenges/python-example-2026/README.md

         root@[...]:/challenge# exit
         Exit

-## What else do I need?

-Please see the [evaluation code repository](https://github.com/physionetchallenges/evaluation-2026) for code and instructions for evaluating your entry using the Challenge scoring metric.

 ## How do I learn more?
 How do I share more?

 Please see the [Challenge website](https://physionetchallenges.org/2026/) for more details.
 Please post questions and concerns on the [Challenge discussion forum](https://groups.google.com/forum/#!forum/physionet-challenges).
 Please do not make pull requests, which may share information about your approach.